ontologyportal/SUMOjEdit/README.md

 Installation-*nix
 =============================
 - install jEdit.
 On Ubuntu this is "sumo apt-get install jedit"
+- add to your .bashrc
+  export JEDIT_HOME=/home/myname/.jedit editing the path to conform to your installation
 - Install SigmaKEE as per the README at https://github.com/ontologyportal/sigmakee
-- create the directory /home/myname/workspace
+- create the directory /home/myname/workspace where "myname" is the name of your home directory
 - clone SUMOjEdit into your workspace directory
 - edit build.xml to conform to your paths
 - make sure you don't already have a "catalog" file in your ~/.jedit/modes directory,